Sakher El Materi: Politics

 In the summer of 2008, he entered the Central Committee of the Democratic Constitutional Rally.
 On 25 October 2009, he was elected to the Chamber of Deputies.

-In a 2009 diplomatic cable from the United States Ambassador Robert Godec that was leaked by WikiLeaks during the United States diplomatic cables leak, the diplomat opined that El Materi and Nesrine and other members of Ben Ali's family were disliked and even hated by some Tunisians for their perceived lavish lifestyle.
+In a 2009 diplomatic cable from the United States Ambassador Robert Godec that was leaked during the United States diplomatic cables leak, the diplomat opined that El Materi and Nesrine and other members of Ben Ali's family were disliked and even hated by some Tunisians for their perceived lavish lifestyle.

 The Canadian Press described him as "one of the most powerful members of Tunisia's ruling class", and before Zine El Abidine Ben Ali, the President of Tunisia and Materi's father-in-law, fled Tunisia amidst the 2010–2011 protests, Materi was considered by some to be a possible successor to Ben Ali as President.

 In January 2011, after the collapse of the Ben Ali regime, it was mistakenly reported that Sakher was going to a house he owns in Montreal, Quebec, Canada; a group of people critical of his father-in-law's regime then gathered outside the property.
 Sakher is still on the title deed of the house and the address listed, and although there are reports saying it was sold, no record of any sale has been found according to the official home listings.

 In July 2011, a Tunisian court convicted him of corruption in absentia, sentencing him to 16 years in prison.
 In December 2012, with an international arrest warrant outstanding, local authorities in Seychelles arrested Materi.
 However he was not extradited and as of 2016 remains in the Seychelles.

+In 2017, Sakher offered the Tunisian government over $200 million in exchange for a right to return to Tunisia.
+The government did not respond.
+His house in the Seychelles was reportedly put up for sale in 2019 amidst rumours that Sakher and his family could move to Qatar.